What does Phoebe mean?

 Presented below is the birth name popularity of Phoebe for girls.
 Phoebe reached its highest position of #246 in the U.S. then, and is at #298 presently.
 (2014 Birth Statistics)

-Below is a graphed analysis of the popularity of the girl name Phoebe and affiliated names.
+Below is a graphed analysis of the usage of the girl name Phoebe and affiliated names.
 Popular alternative forms of Phoebe (#298 in 2014) appearing in the Top 1000 are Phebe and Euphemia.
-Adoption of these girl names was at its highest during the years 1880-1889 and has become much lower since, with the form Phebe becoming less stylish.
-Phoebe (#298) is the most fashionable name for newborns here, with this name going through a rekindling in usage.
+Adoption of these girl names was at its highest during the years 1880-1889 (usage of 0.4437%) and has become much lower since (usage 0.234%, down 47.3%), with the form Phebe becoming less stylish.
+Phoebe (#298) is the most fashionable name for newborns here, and there is also a rekindling in birth name usage for this name.
 (2014 Birth Statistics)